Former Astros Slugger Vulnerably Admits to ‘Cheating’ Fans

 Former Houston Astros slugger Evan Gattis admitted on The Athletic’s 755 is Real podcast that his team “cheated baseball and fans” by improperly using technology to steal signs during their 2017 championship season.

-But while most Astros players have largely avoided taking responsibility for the infamous sign-stealing scandal, Gattis openly shared his thoughts about the matter on the podcast (transcribed by New York Post).
+But while most Astros players have largely avoided taking responsibility for the infamous sign-stealing scandal, Gattis vulnerably shared his thoughts and opinions about the matter on the 755 is Real podcast (transcribed by New York Post).

 “Everybody wants to be the best player in the f—ing world, man…and we cheated that, for sure, and we obviously cheated baseball and cheated fans,” Gattis said.
 “I’m not asking for sympathy or anything like that.
 If our punishment is being hated by everybody forever, just like whatever.”